Main Content Region

 • State Funds may be used:

-• For employee recognition, and official presentations for length of service awards or exceptional contributions, with at least 5 years of service.
+• For employee recognition, and official presentations for length of service awards or exceptional contributions, when the employee has at least 5 years of service.

 • To pay for official employee morale-building and appreciation activities that serve a business purpose.